scraperwiki/dumptruck/readme.md

     27 == dt.get_var('last_page')

 It's stored in a table that you can specify when initializing DumpTruck.
-If you don't specify one, it's stored in `_highwallvars`.
+If you don't specify one, it's stored in `_dumptruckvars`.

 If you want to save anything other than an int, float or string type, use json or pickle.